-- 11.1 Use of Redhill Aerodrome outside the hours published in the UK AIP AD 2 EGKR 1 1 section AD 2.3 is restricted to operators who have obtained prior permission from the Aerodrome Manager.
-Unless specifically authorised by the Aerodrome Manager only flights by helicopters operating on an AOC/PAOC are permitted.
-Any fixed-wing operations are normally restricted to 1900 2100 during the summer period.
-UK IAIP EGKR AD 2.20 para 1 (d) refers. - 11.2 The Aerodrome will not provide ATC nor RFFS facilities as required under the Air Navigation Order 2009 Article 211 (7) Schedule 12. - 11.3 With the exception of NPAS, KSSAA and BBC News/Sky News movements are not normally permitted before 0600 hours or after 2359 hours Monday Saturday or before 0800 hours or after 2200 hours on Sundays.
-All times local. - 11.4 All movements by non-emergency service aircraft must be notified to Redhill ATC by email to ooh@redhillaerodrome.com.
+- 10.1 Use of Redhill Aerodrome outside the published closing times is restricted to operators who have obtained prior permission from the Aerodrome Manager, have a valid Out of Hours Permit and comply with the conditions stated within the Permit. - 10.2 The Aerodrome will not provide ATC nor RFFS facilities as required under the Air Navigation Order 2009 Article 211 (7) Schedule 12. - 10.3 With the exception of NPAS, KSSAA and BBC News/Sky News movements are not normally permitted before 0600 hours or after 2359 hours Monday Saturday or before 0800 hours or after 2200 hours on Sundays.
+All times local. - 10.4 All movements by non-emergency service aircraft must be notified to Redhill ATC by email to ooh@redhillaerodrome.com.
 Any changes to the above details, including non-operation of the flight, must be notified to Redhill ATC ASAP.
-Failure to do so will result in excess charges being incurred by the operator. - 11.5 Except for NPAS/KSSAA flights that have obtained specific permission from the Aerodrome Licensee training and maintenance flights are not permitted. - 11.6 The pilot/operator agrees that no claim will be made against Redhill Aerodrome Limited or any group/company or any of their respective servants or agents, in respect of any loss or damage to property that may be suffered whilst using the aerodrome facilities outside the published hours of availability. - 11.7 No waiver of claim or indemnity is sought in respect of personnel injury or death but Redhill Aerodrome Limited wishes to make it clear that it will seek to defend itself against claims for personnel injury or death arising out of use of the aerodrome outside the published hours of availability. - $11.8\,$ A surcharge will be applied to all departures and arrivals between $1700-0800\,$ hours local (winter) and $1900-0700\,$ hours local (summer).
-Where the same flight departs and arrives during these times only one surcharge will be charged. - Note: (a) Redhill Aerodrome Limited reserves the right to require an ATC service to be provided and to charge operators accordingly. - (b) Surrey Police dog units and other personnel operate on the Aerodrome outside ATC hours.
+Failure to do so will result in excess charges being incurred by the operator. - 10.5 Except for NPAS/KSSAA flights that have obtained specific permission from the Aerodrome Licensee training and maintenance flights are not permitted.

-- 12.1 All departures and arrivals are to be flown so as to remain within the Redhill ATZ which is designated as active H24.
+- 11.1 All departures and arrivals are to be flown so as to remain within the Redhill ATZ which is designated as active H24.
 Rules applicable to Class D airspace apply.
-Permission to fly within the ATZ is granted when the permission to operate outside ATC hours is granted. - 12.2 Inbound pilots should carry out an overhead in order to satisfy themselves that that runway and taxiways are not obstructed. - 12.3 Flights must not enter the Gatwick CTR/CTA unless a positive clearance has been obtained from Gatwick ATC.
-Specific procedures apply for NPAS/AAKSS operations. - 12.4 Outside ATC hours the ATIS operates in automatic mode.
-Pilots must obtain the meteorological information prior to selecting the runway to be used.
-Pilots must be aware of the limitations of automatic meteorological observing systems. - 12.5 Pilots must make standard inbound and outbound broadcasts of their intentions on 119.605MHz including changing frequency.
+Permission to fly within the ATZ is granted when the permission to operate outside ATC hours is granted. - 11.2 Inbound pilots should carry out an overhead in order to satisfy themselves that that runway/FATO and tayiways are not obstructed. - 11.3 Flights must not enter the Gatwick CTR/CTA unless a positive clearance has been obtained from Gatwick ATC.
+Specific procedures apply for NPAS/AAKSS operations. - 11.4 The ATIS will broadcast the Runway in Use either 07R or 25L. - 11.5 Pilots must make standard inbound and outbound broadcasts of their intentions on 119.605MHz including changing frequency.
 This information must include the runway they are using.
-CAP413 page 61 refers. - 12.6 Pilot Activated Lighting (PAL) is available.
-This is activates the Runway 08R/26L runway edge, threshold, stop end lights, PAPI, 26L Approach lights and taxiway A and E edge lights.
-The PAL may be activated by AAKSS or NPAS via TETRA radio or by commercial/private operators via VHF (1 long click and 4 short clicks within 5 seconds).
-The lighting operates for 15 minutes after activation.
-A new 15 minute period is started after any transmission on the Tower frequency. - 12.7 At night helicopters arrivals and departures should normally use Runway 08R/26L or the H08/H26 unless the surface wind dictates use of another direction. - 12.8 Unless there is an overriding flight safety or operational requirement pilots must comply with the standard arrival and departure routes. - 12.9 Unless operating on a discrete SSR code pilots must select SSR code 7012 and monitor Gatwick Approach 126.825MHz. - 12.10 Helicopters use the Aerodrome H24.
-Fixed-wing pilots are to ensure they comply with standard arrival/departure procedures at all times.
-The Air Ambulances, callsign Helimed 60A and Helimed 21A, together with the NPAS helicopter, callsign Police 37, must be afforded priority over arriving or departing fixed-wing.
+CAP413 page 61 refers. - 11.6 Pilot Activated Lighting (PAL) is available.
+Details are provided on the Out of Hours Permit. - 11.7 At night helicopters arrivals and departures should normally use Runway 07R/25L or the H07/H25 unless the surface wind dictates use of another direction or the operator has approval to operate to unlit areas using NVG. - 11.8 Unless there is an overriding flight safety or operational requirement pilots must comply with the standard arrival and departure routes. - 11.9 Unless operating on a discrete SSR code pilots must select SSR code 7012 and monitor Gatwick Approach 126.825MHz. - 11.10 Helicopters may use the Aerodrome H24.
+The Air Ambulances, callsign Helimed 60A and Helimed 21A, together with the NPAS helicopter, callsign Police 37, must be afforded priority over other arriving or departing helicopters.

-11. Hi-Visibility Clothing
+12 Hi-Visibility Clothing

-- 11.1 This is only required to be worn during daylight hours by persons, on foot, on the runways/taxiways, excluding aprons, and pilots/ops staff engaged in helicopter rotors-running or fixed-wing engine running crew/passenger change overs. - 11.2 At night all pilots/ops staff on foot must wear high visibility clothing on taxiways, runways and aprons.
+- 12.1 This is only required to be worn during daylight hours by persons, on foot, on the runways/taxiways, excluding aprons, and pilots/ops staff engaged in helicopter rotors-running or fixed-wing engine running crew/passenger change overs. - 12.2 At night all pilots/ops staff on foot must wear high visibility clothing on taxiways, runways and aprons.